genedisco/genedisco-starter/README.md

 If you have any questions or concerns, please reach out to us at [genedisco-challenge@gsk.com](mailto:genedisco-challenge@gsk.com?subject=[GeneDisco-Support-Request])

+### Frequently Asked Questions (FAQ)

+#### _"Will there be a public challenge leaderboard?"_

+No. Participants are asked to compare their solutions internally against the provided baselines in the `genedisco` repository.
+A final private leaderboard will be created using the submissions received via `eval.ai` after the challenge submission period is closed.

+#### _"Which specific parts of the whole app lifecycle are we allowed to change?"_

+You are able to change the acquisition function only (please see instructions above).
+We have chosen to fix the predictor and other aspects of the active learning loop in order to enable comparability of the developed solutions (there is a complex dependency between model, acquisition function and data).

+#### _"How will submissions be scored?"_

+We will score submissions against the two subtasks using the metrics calculated in `genedisco` - overall hit rate (% of top movers discovered) and model performance (mean squared model error) at the end of the active learning loop (after the last cycle).
+Note that we will score the solutions against a held-out set of tasks not known to the participants via `genedisco`.

+#### _"How do you define the best submission?
+Is it the last one or the best from all submitted?"_

+We will use the last submission to calculate the team's score to avoid conferring an advantage to teams that produce more submissions.

+#### _"Are the tasks evaluated independently?
+So I can Make 2 submissions with different Acquisition Functions and win in both subtasks?"_

+Yes we will open up a 2nd subtask to the challenge on eval.ai shortly so that participating team's can submit independent solutions for each subchallenge.

+#### _"The submissions limit (10) seems to be quite low.
+Especially that the evaluation measure in the challenge is not explicitly stated."_

+The idea is for participants to develop and evaluate their own solutions internally against the many existing baselines already implemented in [GeneDisco](https://github.com/genedisco/genedisco) - hence there is no public leaderboard.
+There will be a final private leaderboard that we will score through the eval.ai submission system.

 ## Citation

 Please consider citing, if you reference or use our methodology, code or results in your work: